Accountable Plans for Reimbursing Employees

 - The employee must adequately account to the employer for these expenses within a reasonable time.
 You must require employees to provide you with detailed information on these expenses, including date, time, place, amount, and business purpose for the expense.

 - You must require the employee to return excess reimbursements within a reasonable and specific period of time, depending on the circumstances.
+If employees are not required to turn in excess amounts, these amounts must be included in their income and they increase the cost of the bene

 Excess reimbursement is reimbursement greater than allowable amounts.
 If the employee doesn't return excess reimbursements within a reasonable period of time, these excess amounts are taxable to the employee.
 The most common circumstance would be a case in which you give an employee an advance before she leaves for a trip, and her expenses during the trip are less than the amount advanced.